 Now that you know more about stress and its effects on the brain and body, you can begin to address ways to keep your stress hormones balanced and steady.
 By taking small steps to reduce everyday stress, you can avoid the risks of negative health complications and thrive in any situation life throws at you.

-For more information on stress and anxiety, view the “Understanding and Managing Anxiety – The Neurochemistry of Calmness” resource here.
+For more information on anxiety, view the “Understanding and Managing Anxiety – The Neurochemistry of Calmness” resource here.

 To learn more about meditation, read “Powerful Meditation” here.

-Continue learning about stress relief by reading “Omega-3s Relieve Stress” here.
+Continue learning about reducing these feelings by reading “Omega-3s Relieve Stress” here.

 Explore the music and mind connection with “Performing Arts and the Brain”